 The highlight of Agent undercover lies in the detail: questions must be asked as generally as possible, but still as comprehensible as necessary.
 It is important to articulate questions and answers, as this information is used by the players to evaluate their intentions.
 Agent undercover It does take a few rounds to get used to, but once you've figured out the gameplay, nothing stands in the way of an entertaining game evening on New Year's Eve.

 Plain text from Hasbro Games

-The pun plain text by Hasbro Games is something of the prototype of crazy guessing.
-Core utensils from plain text are the five enclosed mouth locks - one for each player.
-Nobody can avoid slipping into the role of the "speaker" and that is exactly what makes the game so appealing.
-The mouth barriers not only look damn good, but also prevent the clear pronunciation of the given sentences as effectively as two bottles of vodka from the discounter.
-After the team has been formed, the game begins: The starting player draws the top card from the deck, locks the mouth and turns the hourglass over.
-He reads the sentences from the playing cards as clearly as possible - until the hourglass has run out.
-Individual cards may be skipped, but then go to the opponent's point account.
-What the oral motor skills prevent, the “speaker” can compensate for with wild gestures.
-The game is played until each player is allowed to take on the role of “speaker” twice.
+The pun plain text of Hasbro Spiele ist so etwas wie der Prototyp des verrückten Ratens.
+Kernutensilien von plain text are the five enclosed jaw locks - one for each player.
+Nobody can avoid slipping into the role of the "speaker" themselves and that's what makes the game so appealing.
+The jaw locks not only look damn good, they also prevent the clear pronunciation of the given sentences as effectively as two bottles of vodka from a discount store.
+After the team has been formed, the action begins: The starting player draws the top card from the deck, uses the jaw lock and turns over the hourglass.
+He reads the sentences off the playing cards as clearly as possible – until the hourglass runs out.
+Individual cards may be skipped, but then migrate to the opponent's points account.
+What the oral motor skills prevent, the "speaker" can compensate with wild gestures.
+The game continues until each player has been allowed to take on the role of the “speaker” twice.
 The total points are then evaluated.
-Klartext is one of those party games that works almost entirely without a set of rules, but is incredibly amusing for the players.
-Making yourself a jerk is just as much a part of the process in this Hasbro Games guessing game as laughing at others.
-So perfect for the coming New Year's Eve.
+Klartext is one of those party games that has almost no rules at all, but still keeps players incredibly amused.
+Making a fool of yourself is just as much a part of the game as laughing at others in this guessing game from Hasbro Games.
+Perfect for the upcoming New Year's Eve.